ymollard/python-advanced-slides/exercises.md

 Refer to the doc about [package creation](https://packaging.python.org/tutorials/packaging-projects).

-Create a dynamic metadata file `setup.py` and update its metadata (package name, author, license, description...)
+Create a dynamic metadata file `pyprojet.toml` and update its metadata (package name, author, dependencies if any).

 Delete the `sys.path` workaround in test files since your package is now installable.